ST ALBANS SCHOOL

 As you would expect, much goes on beyond the classroom and students pursue their interests through involvement in various D&T clubs and activities.
 We also compete in a number of engineering and technological competitions and challenges throughout the year.
 We are an Arkwright affiliated school and are keen to encourage students to explore the career opportunities within all fields of Design and Engineering.

-The Drama Department is based in New Place, a building 50 metres from the main school buildings, named after Shakespeare’s final place of residence in Stratford-upon-Avon.
-The whole building is dedicated to Drama with purpose-designed classrooms, a costume and props store, theatre library, and a black box studio which is a professional and flexible performance space.
+The Drama Department is based in New Place, a building dedicated to Drama with purpose-designed classrooms, a costume and props store, theatre library, and a black box studio which is a professional and flexible performance space.
 The studio is well equipped with a full lighting rig and sound capabilities and we have a full-time Drama Technician who oversees all shows and works with technical students.
-The Drama Department also has the use of an outdoor Amphitheatre and the Dance Studio in the Sports Centre.
-Looking to the future, we will utilise the planned Performing Arts Centre when completed.
+The Drama Department also has the use of an outdoor Amphitheatre.

 Members of the Drama Department are all active practitioners and have personal experience regarding professional acting, drama school and theatre at university.
-We aim to encourage and promote students’ communication and performance skills, confidence and talent, as well as nurture their ability to evaluate and reflect.
+We aim to encourage and promote students’ communication and performance skills, confidence and talent, as well as nurture their ability to analyse, evaluate and reflect.
 At KS3, we facilitate a safe and relaxed environment for students to experience the 5 Cs of Drama: confidence, creativity, communication, concentration and co-operation.
-Students also learn about different styles and genres of theatre, from Commedia dell’Arte to performing extracts from Journey’s End, as well as gaining a wealth of important, transferable skills such as public speaking and presentation skills.
+Students learn about different styles and genres of theatre as well as gaining a wealth of important, transferable skills such as public speaking and presentation skills.

-The AQA GCSE Drama course includes devised and scripted work which is publicly performed and the study of live theatre.
-This is mirrored at A-level, but in addition, students get the opportunity to study theatre practitioners and direct classical and contemporary plays as well.
+The Edexcel GCSE Drama course includes devised and scripted work which is publicly performed and the study of live theatre.
+This is mirrored at A-level, but in addition, students get the opportunity to study theatre practitioners and a wider range of texts.
 Students who show an interest in the technical side of the subject can study lighting, sound or design at KS4 and 5.
-A residential trip to Stratford-upon-Avon to see the work of the RSC and visit Shakespeare landmarks is offered at A-level and there are regular trips to the theatre to see live performances for both KS4 and 5.
+We aim to offer all Lower Sixth students the opportunity to perform work at the Edinburgh Fringe Festival in the summer and there are various trips to the theatre to see live performances for both KS4 and 5.
 There is also a regular programme of workshops within school, where students are able to work alongside visiting professionals.
-Most recently we have welcomed Complicite and Splendid.
+Most recently we have welcomed The Paper Birds and Punchdrunk.

-The co-curricular side of the subject is rich with many opportunities for students of all ages to get involved in drama outside of lessons.
-Junior and Senior House Drama take place annually.
-The Lower School Drama Club for First and Second Form meets weekly after school, working towards two main productions a year.
-The Main School Show takes place in the Autumn Term and can range from Shakespeare to musicals.
-Recent productions include Wendy and Peter Pan, Into the Woods, Much Ado About Nothing and Les Misérables.
+The co-curricular side of the subject is rich with many opportunities for students of all ages to get involved in Drama outside of lessons.
+Junior and Senior House Drama competitions take place annually.
+The Lower School Drama Club meets weekly after school, working towards two main productions a year.
+The Middle School Drama Club work towards performing in a local festival during a weekly lunch slot and the Main School Show takes place in the Autumn Term.
+Recent productions include The Tempest, DNA and School of Rock.

 The work of the Economics Department, taught by five subject specialists, takes place in a suite of three well-equipped rooms, situated in Aquis Court.
 We offer Economics at both IGCSE and A Level, following Edexcel specifications.
 A high proportion of the IGCSE students opt for Economics in the Sixth Form, but the department also caters for an increasing number of students, particularly from outside the School, who have had no previous exposure to these subjects in; there are ‘New Economics’ sets for such pupils in the Lower Sixth.